nickberens360/artic-power-solutions/src/content/blog/drive-wheel.md

 -   **Loss of Traction:** If you notice the drive wheel slipping or spinning without moving the load, it's a clear indication that the tread is worn down and can no longer grip the floor effectively.
 -   **Reduced Speed and Power:** A worn wheel can lead to a noticeable decrease in your RollMover's top speed and pulling power.
 -   **Increased Vibration or Noise:** A wheel that is no longer perfectly round will cause vibrations and noise during operation.

+These symptoms are among the [5 Common Issues with RollMovers](/blog/common-issues) that can indicate a need for maintenance.

 ## The Risks of Using a Worn Drive Wheel